Micro and Macro Level Graph Modeling for Graph Variational Auto-Encoders: Graph statistics

-\paragraph{Degree Histogram.} The \textbf{degree} of node $v_\unode$ is given by $d(v_\unode) = \sum_{\vnode} \prob{\A}_{\unode\vnode}$.
-We adapt the differentiable histogram layer (DHL)~\cite{wang2016learnable}.
 The DHL is based on a soft assignment of points to bins given bin centers and widths.
 Binning the soft degrees forms a soft degree histogram of graph $\prob{\A}$ comparable to the hard degree histogram.
 In detail, the bin centers are the possible (hard) node degrees $b=0,\ldots,\numnodes$.
 All widths are uniformly set to 0.1 (based on experimentation).
 Then we have

 Thus the membership $a(v_{\unode},b)$ of a node in a bin $b$ ranges from 0 to 1 and decreases with the difference between the node's expected degree and the bin center.
 The DHL assigns to each bin the sum of nodes membership in the bin.
 In a naive implementation, the computational cost of finding the $\dhk_{\prob{\A}}(b)$ vector is $O(\numnodes^2)$.
 In our experiments, we use $\numnodes$ parallel processors for a near constant time to obtain the soft degree histogram.
-Vectors summarizing the node degree distribution have been widely used to measure graph structural similarity.